kilmajster/minimal-blog-demo/src/main/resources/blog/2020-06-23/Latest-release-notes-&-examples.md

      }
    }
    ```
- - then, for eg. if you got `withResourcesRootDir("blog")` you need to add directory with same name to your resources
- folder, and add some post files, so in the end you will got structure like below:
+ - define base url for blog in `application.properties`:
+    ```properties
+    blog.baseUrl=/
+    ```
+ - and finally - add some posts!
+Depending on what you set in previous step in `withResourcesRootDir()` method, if same as in example - `"blog"` then,
+ in resources directory you should create `blog` directory.
+Posts should be placed in date-like named directories, patter is `dd-mm-yyyy`, HTML and Markdown are supported.
+ Final project structure could look like this:
     ```xml
     your-app
     ├── pom.xml